swang99/Projects/Dots and Boxes/README.md

 2. When a player completes the fourth edge of a 1x1 box, they earn one point and take another turn.
 The respective square will be shaded in the player-assigned color.
 3. The game ends when all edges are taken, and the player with the most points wins.
 4. Press 'r' to restart.
+5. The default board size is 3x3, though the game supports larger sizes.
+In the main method, adjust the constant DIM to change the board dimension.
+A board larger than 6x6 will require that you decrease the cell size constant CELL.

 ### Files
 dotsandboxes.py - Contains the game interface and logic.